nocapro/relaycode-tui/docs/flow.todo.md

+=== DONE

+add numbering list keystroke for debug menu so beside up down navigation, user can directly hit keyboard

+=== DONE

+add feature about debug menu where run terminal command like `bun start debug-screen [screen-file-name]` example `bun start debug-screen TransactionDetailScreen.tsx` should directly open the screen , so AI agent can debug the screen whether it is successful renders or not of has UI problems or something

-===
+=== DONE

 based on     "docs/relaycode-tui/transaction-detail-screen.readme.md"

-create the gtransaction-detail-scree, focus on prototyping simulation, not thinking about core backend logic
+1. create the transaction-detail-screen, focus on prototyping simulation, not thinking about core backend logic

-dont forget to add to debug menu
+2. dont forget to add to debug menu

+3. dont forget to update docs/relaycode-tui/review-screen.readme.md if you have updated design

 === DONE